Frequently Asked Questions

 You cannot be sponsored by, promote or receive any benefits from a company that offers betting on tennis.

-Once you have completed TIPP your certificate will be valid for two years.
-You will receive a reminder one month before your expiry date to complete TIPP again.
+Once you have completed TIPP you will receive a completion certificate.
+You will receive a reminder one month before your course expiry date to complete TIPP again.

 If you fear for your own or someone else’s safety you should report the matter yourself to the police in the country you are in or travelling to.
-Remember to advise the ITIA if you have reported or intend to report the matter to the police and the ITIA will be able to help you with approrpriate actions to take
+Remember to advise the ITIA if you have reported or intend to report the matter to the police and the ITIA will be able to help you with appropriate actions to take.

 You should not use a mobile phone or a device capable of transmitting data in view of the court to minimise any risks or raise any suspicions of livescore data being shared with 3rd parties for betting purposes.